iGentAI/ferrous/docs/LUA_C_FUNCTION_INTERFACE_CONVENTIONS.md

 ### 4.2 `pairs()` and `ipairs()` Contract

-The VM expects these functions to return a specific triplet:
+In Lua 5.1, these functions MUST return a specific triplet in this precise order:
 1. Iterator function
 2. State (usually table)
 3. Initial control value (nil or 0)

+**Critical Note**: The exact return order is essential for TFORLOOP to work correctly.
+The first return must always be the function.

 ```rust
 // Example pairs() implementation